liesnikov/extensible-elaborator/paper/main.md

 2. Make constraints an extensible data type in the style of "Data types à la carte" [@swierstraDataTypesCarte2008] and give an API to define new solvers with the ability to specify what they match on.

-In the examples in this paper, we follow the bidirectional style of type-checking, but in practice, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of asking for anything it needs by raising a constraint.
+In the examples in this paper, we follow the bidirectional style of type-checking, but in practice, the design decisions are agnostic of the underlying system, as long as it adheres to the principle of stating the requirements on terms in terms of raising a constraint and not by, say, pattern-matching on a concrete term representation.

 For the purposes of this presentation, we write a type-checker for a dependently-typed language with support for metavariables and show how to extend it to include implicit arguments, type-classes and potentially other features.
 We show more complex features in the [Case Studies section](#section_casestudies) and some basic examples of how the system works below: